fastconnect/virtualbox-cloudify-driver/README.md

 	...
 ```

 * Download some "boxes" from Vagrant: http://www.vagrantbox.es/.
-You can package with Veewee: https://github.com/jedi4ever/veewee.
-Boxes should have:
+You can package your own boxes with Veewee: https://github.com/jedi4ever/veewee.
+They should have:
    * An account with sudo rights without password
    * VirtualBox Guest Additions installed
 * Only LINUX boxes are supported for now